Edmund Hirst: Life

-Hirst was born in Preston, Lancashire on 21 July 1898 the son of Elizabeth (née Langley) and Rev Sim Hirst (1856-1923) a Baptist minister.
+Hirst was born in Preston, Lancashire, on 21 July 1898, the son of Elizabeth (née Langley) and Rev Sim Hirst (1856-1923), a Baptist minister.
 He was educated in Burnley, Northgate Grammar School, Ipswich, Madras College in St Andrews, then studied chemistry at the University of St Andrews with a Carnegie Scholarship.

-In World War I he was conscripted in 1917, and persuaded the authorities to return him to the University of St Andrews to study mustard gas.
+In World War I he was conscripted in 1917 and persuaded the authorities to return him to the University of St Andrews to study mustard gas.
 For the final year he served with the Special Brigade of the Royal Engineers in France.
-Returning to University in February 1919 he then obtained his BSc, followed by a doctorate (PhD) in 1921.
-In 1923 he began lecturing the University of Manchester and in 1924 went to the Armstrong College in Newcastle-upon-Tyne.
-Here he assisted Norman Haworth in 1934 when he became the first to synthesize Vitamin C.
+Returning to University in February 1919, he then obtained his BSc, followed by a doctorate (PhD) in 1921.
+In 1923, he began lecturing at the University of Manchester and in 1924 went to Armstrong College in Newcastle-upon-Tyne.
+Here, he assisted Norman Haworth in 1934 when he became the first to synthesize Vitamin C.

-In 1947 he moved to the University of Edinburgh, and in 1948 was elected a Fellow of the Royal Society of Edinburgh.
-His proposers were James Pickering Kendall, Edmund Percival, Thomas Robert Bolam and David Bain.
-He served as the Society's Vice President from 1958 to 1959 and President from 1959 to 1964.
-He won the Gunning Victoria Jubilee Prize for 1960-64.
+In 1947, he moved to the University of Edinburgh, and in 1948 was elected a Fellow of the Royal Society of Edinburgh.
+His proposers were James Pickering Kendall, Edmund Percival, Thomas Robert Bolam, and David Bain.
+He served as the Society's vice president from 1958 to 1959 and President from 1959 to 1964.
+He won the Gunning Victoria Jubilee Prize for 1960–64.

 He held the Forbes Chair of Organic Chemistry at the University of Edinburgh and was head of department there from 1959 to 1968.
 He was knighted in 1964.
+During this time he supervised Sir Geoff Palmer, who was registered as a PhD student at the University of Edinburgh.

 Hirst received an Honorary Doctorate from Heriot-Watt University in 1968.

-In 1973, Hirst developed Hodgkin’s disease, and his health gradually deteriorated until his death in Edinburgh on 29th October, 1975.
+In 1973, Hirst developed Hodgkin's disease, and his health gradually deteriorated until his death in Edinburgh on 29 October 1975.